 President Barack Obama will speak to the nation on Friday about proposed changes to National Security Agency programs that conduct surveillance on Americans.
 But it’s expected his remarks will get criticism from both sides on the issue.

-Obama will speak from the Justice Department at 11 a.m.on Friday.
-The New York Times and others who claim to have advance knowledge of Obama’s plan say the President will put a major problem – the collection of phone data – in the hands of administration officials and Congress to decide.
+Obama will speak from the Justice Department at a yet-to-be-determined time.
+The New York Times and others who claim to have advance knowledge of Obama’s plan say the President will put a major problem – the collection of phone data – in the hands of Congress to decide.

 Critics of the NSA say its collection of information about Americans’ phone and Internet activity probably violates the Constitution’s Fourth Amendment.
 Supporters say the agency is acting legally under powers granted to it by Congress.